Roberock/ScenarioIPM/README.md

-# Interval Predictor Model
+#  Classdef Interval Predictor Model

-Interval Predictive Model gives an interval-valued characterization of the uncertainty affecting the stochastic process This repository presents a matlab class to optimized the bounding functions defining an IPM
+Interval Predictive Model gives an interval-valued characterization of the uncertainty affecting the stochastic process This repository presents a matlab class to optimized the bounding functions defining an IPM.
+The reliability of the optmized predictor (probability that future samples will fall outside from the predictive bounds) is formally bounded thanks to scenario theory

     % an IPM is a rule I(x;theta) which assign to an input x an interval